MicrosoftDocs/well-architected/well-architected/ai/testing.md

 You can develop orchestration code in any language or write it from scratch.
 However, we recommend that you use technologies like prompt flow in Azure AI Studio or Apache Airflow's Directed Acyclic Graphs (DAGs) to speed up and simplify the development process.
 Prompt flow provides a design-time experience.
 Use it to modularize tasks as units and connect inputs and outputs of each unit, ultimately forming the orchestration code, which represents the entire process.

-Isolate your orchestration code.
-Develop it separately and deploy it as a microservice with an online endpoint and REST API for access.
+Isolate your orchestration code. **Develop it separately and deploy it as a microservice** with an online endpoint and REST API for access.
 This approach ensures modularity and ease of deployment.

-From a testing perspective, treat this code like any other code and conduct unit tests.
-However, the more important aspect is its functionality, such as its routing logic, which you can validate through functional and integration testing.
-Test prompt engineering to ensure that the code can detect user intent and route calls appropriately.
+From a testing perspective, treat this code like any other code and **conduct unit tests**.
+However, the more important aspect is its functionality, such as its routing logic, which you can validate through functional and integration testing. **Test prompt engineering to ensure that the code can detect user intent and route calls appropriately**.
 There are several frameworks and libraries for testing, such as Scikit-learn, PyTorch's torch.testing module, FairML for bias and fairness testing, and TensorFlow Model Analysis for model evaluation.

 Also, conduct runtime tests, such as failure mode testing.
 For example, test potential failures that are related to token limitations.

-Certain runtime tests can help you make a decision.
-Run load tests to understand how this code behaves under stress and use the results for capacity planning.
+Certain runtime tests can help you make a decision. **Run load tests** to understand how this code behaves under stress and use the results for capacity planning.
 Because this code is positioned at a crucial point in the architecture where it needs to reach other services, it can help collect telemetry from all those calls.
 This data can provide insights into how much time is spent on local processing versus network calls and determine the behavior of other components, such as potential latency.
 Technologies like prompt flow have built-in telemetry capabilities to facilitate this process.
 Otherwise, incorporate telemetry in your custom code.

 > [!NOTE]
 >
 > Testing this code has cost implications.
 For example, if you use Azure OpenAI to host your inference endpoint, stress testing is a common practice that can help you determine the system's limits.
 However, Azure OpenAI charges for every call, which can make extensive stress testing expensive.
 One way to optimize charges is to use unused PTUs of Azure OpenAI in a test environment.
 Alternatively, you can simulate the inference endpoint.

-Security concerns apply to both the orchestration code and the model.
-Include testing for jailbreaking, where the goal is to break the model's security.
+Security concerns apply to both the orchestration code and the model. **Include testing for jailbreaking**, where the goal is to break the model's security.
 Attackers don't interact with the model directly.
 They interact with the orchestration code first.
 The orchestration code receives user requests and parses them.
 If the orchestration code receives a malicious request, it can forward that request to the model and potentially compromise the model.

 Content safety is another important aspect.
 In a chatbot application, orchestration code receives chat text.
-In the code, consider calling a content safety service.
+In the code, **consider calling a content safety service**.
 Send both the user prompt and the grounding context for analysis and receive an assessment of the risk.
 [Prompt Shields](/azure/ai-services/content-safety/concepts/jailbreak-detection) is a unified API that analyzes large language model inputs and detects user-prompt attacks and document attacks, which are two common types of adversarial inputs.

-Security control and authentication are crucial for a RESTful endpoint.
+**Security control and authentication are crucial** for a RESTful endpoint.
 You need to manage authentication and ensure thorough testing.

 ## Prevent model decay